patrickridge/particle-orbit-theory/README.md

-# Particle Orbit Theory
+# The Motion of Charged Particles in Electromagnetic Fields

-The motion of charged particles in electromagnetic fields.
-BSc Honours project (MT4599), University of St Andrews.
+## BSc Honours project (MT4599), University of St Andrews

 The Lorentz force equation is integrated with `scipy.integrate.solve_ivp` (RK45) and the numerical output is compared against analytic predictions from particle orbit theory.
 The same solver is applied across a progression of field configurations, from uniform fields up to a rotating tilted dipole representing a planetary magnetosphere.